tonethar/IGME-230-GDD-2017-Fall/notes/HW-adventure.md

 ## II.
 Features
 1. Game board is laid out on a 30x20 grid.
+    - the tile elements are absolutely positioned &lt;span> elements.
-    - map is read from a 2D array in `gameworld.js`.
+    - the map data is read from a 2D array in `gameworld.js`.
-    - Tile types are floor, wall, grass, water and ground.
+    - tile types are floor, wall, grass, water and ground.
-    - Tile backgrounds are read from terrain.png as CSS image sprites - see  [HW-chibi-matching.md](./HW-chibi-matching.md) for an explanation.
+    - tile backgrounds are read from terrain.png as CSS image sprites - see  [HW-chibi-matching.md](./HW-chibi-matching.md) for an explanation.
     - tiles belong to multiple classes, depending on which type of tile they are.
 1. Player can use arrow keys to move their `player` avatar up, down, left, and right `onmousedown`
     - the `player` is an object literal.
     - `player` has 3 properties: `x`, `y`, and `element`
     - `player` has 4 methods: `moveRight()`, `moveDown()`, `moveLeft()` and `moveUp()`
+    - `player.element` is an absolutely positioned &lt;span> element.
     - uses CSS animations - `transition-property: all;` and `transition-duration: .2s;` for a smooth transition between tiles.
     - not allowed to move into wall or water squares - see the `checkIsLegalMove(nextX,nextY)` function.
     - the `gameObjects` array is looped through every time the player moves, and the objects and monsters are re-positioned if necessary.